[ ESO ]

 GEN_INFO

-The GEN_CALIB directory collects all calibration files (raw and products) that have been measured as part of the regular calibration plan, and calibration frames of a general nature (like static line tables).
-The GEN_INFO directory has general information.
+The GEN_CALIB directory collects all those calibration files (raw and products) that have been measured as part of the regular calibration plan, and calibration frames of a general nature (like static line tables).
+The GEN_INFO directory has general information, like data reports and night logs.

 The tree shown above is the logical structure, which means that this is the way the data have been organized before they have been put onto media.
-Depending on the size of your package, the directories may be distributed across more than one DVD.
+Depending on the size of your package, the directories may be distributed across several media.
 It is a good idea to create the original tree on your local disk and then copy all files from the media into this tree.

-For each executed observation block of your VLT run, a directory containing all measured data is created.
+For each executed observation block of your run, the package contains a directory with all measured data from that OB.
 All data under <OBS_ID> carry your run ID.

 Note that some of your OBs may have been executed more than once.
-In particular, if time permitted, we tried to re-execute OBs which produced data clearly out of the specified constraints.
+In particular, if time permitted, observatory staff try to re-execute OBs which produced data clearly out of the specified constraints.
 Check out the NIGHTLOG.html file for details (go to "OB information").
 All data from OBs that have been executed multiple times are found in the same directory.

-Each OB directory is divided into subdirectories for acquisition frames, science frames, calibration frames, and log files.
-In most cases, they contain science and acquisition data, but there may also be OBs with attached calibration data.
-Depending on the nature of the OB, not all subdirectories may exist:
+Each OB directory is further subdivided into subdirectories for science frames, calibration frames, and log files.
+In many cases, there will be science data only, but there may also be OBs with attached calibration data:

 <OBS_ID>